playday3008/AC.Rogue-Lang-Patch/README.md

-# AC Rogue Patch
+# AC: Rogue Patch

 ## Known bugs

-That's the list of known problems with that library, feel free to contribute with the solutions
+That's the list of known problems with that patch, feel free to contribute with the solutions

 - Targets on screen showing with some offset
   - Less noticable when HUD is stretched, but more noticable with really tall resolutions